 What will annoy you

-If all you want is cheap, simple email append, this is probably more product than you need.
-Also, the 12-month commitment on subscriptions is very explicit.
-I actually respect that.
-Still a commitment.
+If all you need is basic email append, this is more product than you need.
+Also, the subscription commitment is explicit and real.

 Best for

-Teams that care about company intelligence, timing signals, and modern developer workflows.
+Teams that care about company intelligence, timing, and AI-assisted implementation.

 Star rating summary